SciML/ReservoirComputing.jl/docs/src/tutorials/train.md

 # Training Reservoir Computing Models

-Trainig reservoir computing (RC) models usually means solving a linear regression problem.
+Training reservoir computing (RC) models usually means solving a linear regression problem.
 ReservoirComputing.jl offers multiple stratedies to provide a readout; in this page we will show the basics, while also pointing out the possible extensions.